 At least 2 weeks should be allowed after stopping sertraline or paroxetine before starting an MAOI.

 At least one week should be allowed after stopping a SNRI (e.g., venlafaxine) before starting a MAOI.

 6. In combination with buspirone

-Tranylcypromine Sulfate should not be used in combination with buspirone HCl, since several cases of elevated blood pressure have been reported in patients taking MAO inhibitors who were then given buspirone HCl.
-At least 10 days should elapse between the discontinuation of Tranylcypromine Sulfate and the institution of buspirone HCl.
+Tranylcypromine sulfate should not be used in combination with buspirone HCl, since several cases of elevated blood pressure have been reported in patients taking MAO inhibitors who were then given buspirone HCl.
+At least 10 days should elapse between the discontinuation of Tranylcypromine sulfate and the institution of buspirone HCl.

 7. In combination with sympathomimetics

-During therapy with Tranylcypromine Sulfate, it appears that certain patients are particularly vulnerable to the effects of sympathomimetics when the activity of certain enzymes is inhibited.
-Use of sympathomimetics and compounds such as guanethidine, methyldopa, reserpine, dopamine, levodopa, and tryptophan with Tranylcypromine Sulfate may precipitate hypertension, headache, and related symptoms.
+During therapy with Tranylcypromine sulfate tablets, it appears that certain patients are particularly vulnerable to the effects of sympathomimetics when the activity of certain enzymes is inhibited.
+Use of sympathomimetics and compounds such as guanethidine, methyldopa, reserpine, dopamine, levodopa, and tryptophan with Tranylcypromine sulfate may precipitate hypertension, headache, and related symptoms.
 Cerebral hemorrhage may also occur.
 The combination of MAOIs and tryptophan has been reported to cause behavioral and neurologic syndromes including disorientation, confusion, amnesia, delirium, agitation, hypomanic signs, ataxia, myoclonus, hyperreflexia, shivering, ocular oscillations, and Babinski's signs.

 8. In combination with meperidine